UnitedHealthCare’s Medicare Advantage Plans Review

 Did You Know?
 A UnitedHealthCare Medicare Supplement (Medigap) plan can greatly reduce the cost of your out-of-pocket expenses.
 Unfortunately, you cannot combine Medigap with a Medicare Advantage plan; Medigap can only be used in tandem with Original Medicare.

 UnitedHealthCare has Part C plans available in 48 states, as well as the District of Columbia.
 Currently, these Medicare Advantage plans are not available in Alaska or Louisiana.
-UnitedHealthCare boasts more than 6.5 million Part C enrollees2, making it one of the largest Medicare Advantage providers in the country.
-This means it is very easy for the vast majority of seniors to access a UnitedHealthCare Part C plan.
+UnitedHealthCare boasts more than 8.2 million Part C enrollees2, making it one of the largest Medicare Advantage carriers in the country.
+This means it is very easy for the vast majority of seniors and other Medicare beneficiaries to access a UnitedHealthCare Part C plan.

 UnitedHealthCare’s customer support center is available by phone seven days a week, between 8 a.m. and 8 p.m.
 If you don’t want to wait on hold to speak to an agent, you can send a message online or schedule an in-person meeting.
 Regardless of the route you choose, you can find all of the relevant customer service contact information right here.